 South Dade Adult Education Center is a unique center that provides a variety of vital educational programs and services to the South Dade Community.
 Students attending the High School Completion and Adult Basic Education (ABE) programs were unable to complete high school in the traditional format.
 A large number of foreign born residents attend the English for Speakers of Other Languages (ESOL) program to learn English.
 The third group of students includes vocational students learning job skills to enter the workforce.
+The newest group of students includes students with speical needs who are in a shared time program learning vocational skill while still enrolled in their home schools.
 These students are all held to rigorous standards specified by the Sunshine State Standards; however, they are benchmarked using Literacy Completion Points (LCPs), and Occupational Completion Points (OCPs) rather than the standard K-12 measures.
 The School Improvement Plan targets these three high impact areas of Adult Basic Education, ESOL and Vocational education vital to our school and community.

-The number of LCPs earned by students enrolled in ABE classes will increase by five percent as evidenced by comparing the Workforce Development Information System (WDIS), Fall and Winter(F&W) Survey reports from the previous school year 2004-2005 to the 2005-2006 school year.
+Given instruction using The Sunshine State Standards, the number of LCPs earned by students enrolled in ABE classes will increase by five percent as evidenced by comparing the Workforce Development Information System (WDIS), Fall and Winter(F&W) Survey reports from the previous school year 2005-2006 to the 2006-2007 school year.

-The number of OCPs earned by students will increase by five percent as evidenced by comparing the WDIS 2004-2005 F&W with the WDIS 2005-2006 reports.
+Given instruction using The Sunshine State Standards, the number of OCPs earned by students will increase by five percent as evidenced by comparing the WDIS 2005-2006 F&W with the WDIS 2006-2007 reports.

-There will be a five percent increase in the number of membership hours for ESOL classes as measured by comparing the WDIS F&W Survey reports from the 2004-2005 school year to the WDIS F&W Survey report 2005-2006 school year.
+Given the need to be bilingual with the workforce, there will be a five percent increase in the number of membership hours for ESOL classes as measured by comparing the WDIS F&W Survey reports from the 2005-2006 school year to the WDIS F&W Survey report 2006-2007 school year.

 The Organizational Performance Improvement Snapshot assessment reflects that two major areas of concern for SDAEC are the need to communicate more effectively with faculty and staff and the need to engage more faculty and staff in planning and shaping the direction of the school.
-During the 2005-2006 school year a leadership team composed of administrators and department heads will be meeting monthly.
-There will be an increased effort to have open communication with all faculty and staff.
+During the 2005-2006 school year a leadership team composed of administrators and department heads began meeting monthly.
+There has been an increased effort to have open communication with all faculty and staff.
 Additional opportunities will be offered to encourage them to take a pro-active role in planning and implementing SDAEC's efforts to ensure that best practices are being used in all areas.